mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `SOAMinttl` is the minimum TTL field in the SOA record for the Mesos domain.
 For details, see the [RFC-2308](https://tools.ietf.org/html/rfc2308).
 The default value is `60`.

+`recurseon` controls if the DNS replies for names in the Mesos domain will indicate that recursion is available.
+The default value is `true`.